ivargr/kage-indexing/Readme.md

 [![Test]( https://github.com/ivargr/kage-indexing/actions/workflows/test.yml/badge.svg)](https://github.com/ivargr/kage-indexing/actions/workflows/test.yml)

+**NB: This way of making indexes for KAGE is outdated and indexes can now be created much more easily using the `kage index` comman.
+Please see the main kage repository for instructions.**

 # Making indexes for KAGE

 This repository contains a snakemake pipeline for making an index that can be used with KAGE.
 To use this pipeline, you will need: